 Some universal socket wrenches are colored so they are more easily identifiable in a crowded toolbox.
 If this sounds desirable, look for a colored model.

-Inexpensive: The universal socket wrenches that cost less than $15 are mostly a honeycomb socket with an adapter so the tool can be attached to an electric drill.
+The universal socket wrenches that cost less than $15 are mostly honeycomb sockets with an adapter so the tool can be attached to an electric drill.
 There are a few light-duty, bargain models that feature a handle in this range as well, but those might not offer the durability you desire.

-Mid-range: From $15 to $20 is the best range for value.
+From $15 to $20 is the best range for most users.
 At this price, you can find four-piece sets of two sockets and two adapters, a universal socket wrench with a handle, or a universal socket wrench that features a rotating head (instead of the more common honeycomb design).
 The average homeowner will most likely be happy with the products in or around this price range.

 A. The biggest benefit is convenience.
 When you’re working on a job that has nuts and bolts of different sizes, using a universal socket wrench means you won’t need to keep switching out your tools for a proper fit.
 Additionally, when packing the tools you anticipate using for a job, you only need to bring one universal socket wrench, not a handful (or more) of wrenches.
 Last, a universal socket wrench features a ratcheting mechanism that allows you to tighten or loosen without the need to remove and refit the head of the tool with every turn.

 A. Unfortunately, there are a few.
 But fortunately, in most instances, they aren’t deal breakers.
 The biggest drawback to using a universal socket wrench (honeycomb style) is that there is considerably less contact between the tool and the nut or bolt.
 This means the tool won’t feel quite as sturdy in your hand, it can slip and round out the corners of a nut or bolt, and it isn’t reliable for heavy-duty jobs such as automobile work.